marthoc/docker-deconz/README.md

 ### Viewing the deCONZ ZigBee mesh with VNC

 Setting the environment variable DECONZ_VNC_MODE to 1 enables a VNC server in the container; connect to this VNC server with a VNC client to view the deCONZ ZigBee mesh.
-The environment variable DECONZ_VNC_PORT allows you to control the port the VNC server listens on (default 5900, port must be 5900 or larger); environment variable DECONZ_VNC_PASSWORD allows you to set the password for the VNC server (default is 'changeme' and should be changed!).
+The environment variable DECONZ_VNC_PORT allows you to control the port the VNC server listens on (default 5900); environment variable DECONZ_VNC_PASSWORD allows you to set the password for the VNC server (default is 'changeme' and should be changed!).

 ### Gotchas / Known Issues